Gas then clutch or clutch then gas?

-Should you move off in a car using gas then clutch or clutch then gas?
-Drivers often argue about this but I’m interested in facts not opinions.
+Gas then clutch or clutch then gas?
+Drivers argue about this but I’m interested in facts not opinions.

 The videos below show you why it should be gas then clutch and clearly explain why it’s correct.

 This is where the misunderstanding comes from.
 People who say it’s clutch then gas are actually doing gas then clutch themselves; they just don’t know it!

 Why you should do gas then clutch